consbio/gis-metadata-parser/README.md

 #Extending and Customizing#

 Any of the supported parsers can be extended to include more of a standard's supported data.
+In this example we'll add two new properties:

+* `metadata_language`: a simple string field describing the language of the metadata file itself (not the dataset)
+* `metadata_contacts`: a complex structure with contact info leveraging and enhancing the existing contact structure

 ```python
 from gis_metadata.iso_metadata_parser import IsoParser
 from gis_metadata.utils import CONTACTS, format_xpaths, get_complex_definitions, ParserProperty